open-quantum-safe/openssh/README.md

 ## Quickstart

-The steps below have been confirmed to work on macOS 10.14 (clang 10.0.0) and Ubuntu 18.04.1 Bionic (gcc-7).
+The steps below have been confirmed to work on Ubuntu 20.04.1 Focal

 ### Building OQS-OpenSSH